conda-forge/nrtk-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `nrtk` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `nrtk, nrtk-graphics, nrtk-headless` can be installed with `conda`:

 ```
-conda install nrtk
+conda install nrtk nrtk-graphics nrtk-headless
 ```

 or with `mamba`:

 ```
-mamba install nrtk
+mamba install nrtk nrtk-graphics nrtk-headless
 ```

 It is possible to list all of the versions of `nrtk` available on your platform with `conda`: